kenstir/hemlock-docs/docs/pn-troubleshooting-guide.md

-# Debugging Guide for Acorn App Push Notifications
+# Push Notifications Troubleshooting Guide

-This guide provides steps to troubleshoot issues with push notifications in the Acorn app using the `hemlock-sendmsg` daemon.
+This guide provides steps to troubleshoot issues with push notifications using the `hemlock-sendmsg` daemon.
 Follow these steps to identify and resolve problems with notifications on both iOS and Android devices.

 ## Common Issues
 1. **Notifications not received on iOS or Android.**